Homosexuality and the Church of Jesus Christ of Latter-day Saints

-All homosexual sexual activity is condemned as sinful by the Church of Jesus Christ of Latter-day Saints (LDS Church) in its law of chastity, and the church teaches that God does not approve of same-sex marriage.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that homosexual sexual activity is sinful under its law of chastity and that God does not approve of same-sex marriage.
 Adherents who participate in same-sex sexual behavior may face church discipline.
 Members of the church who experience homosexual attractions, including those who self-identify as gay, lesbian, or bisexual remain in good standing in the church if they abstain from same-sex marriage and any homosexual sexual activity or sexual relationships outside an opposite-sex marriage.
 However, all people, including those in same-sex relationships and marriages, are permitted to attend the weekly Sunday meetings.

 In order to receive church ordinances such as baptism, and to enter church temples, adherents are required to practice sexual abstinence outside a legal marriage between one man and one woman.
 Additionally, in the church's plan of salvation noncelibate gay and lesbian individuals will not be allowed in the top tier of heaven to receive exaltation unless they repent during mortality, and a heterosexual marriage is a requirement for exaltation.
-The church's policies and treatment of LGBTQ people (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) has long been a source of controversy both within and outside the church.
-They have also been a significant cause of disagreement and disaffection by members.
+The church's policies and treatment of LGBTQ people (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) have long been a source of controversy both within and outside the church, and a notable cause of disagreement and disaffection among members.

 The LDS Church has campaigned against government recognition of same-sex marriage, and the topic of same-sex marriage has been one of the church's foremost public concerns since 1993.
 It has also supported legislation protecting members of the LGBTQ community against discrimination in employment, that also exempt religious institutions from honoring these protections.
 As of 2018, penalties from church leaders are stiffer for same-sex sexual sins than for heterosexual ones in matters of general church discipline, missionary requirements, and code of conduct enforcement at church-run universities.

-An LGBTQ pride flag in front of the Salt Lake City, Utah temple.